 Generally speaking, a credit score of at least 680 is required to get approved for a traditional mortgage, though this may depend on other factors, including the lender, the borrower’s income, assets, debt load, and down payment amount.

 For more information about minimum credit score requirements, click here.

 What if You Have Bad Credit?

 If your credit score is less than 680, you may have other options available to you:

-Work with an alternative lender – Rather than applying for a mortgage with a conventional lender, consider working with a private alternative lender who has experience dealing with bad credit borrowers.
+Work with an alternative lender – Rather than applying for a mortgage with a conventional lender in Lethbridge, consider working with a private alternative lender who has experience dealing with bad credit borrowers.
 These lenders will focus less on your credit score and more on your income, assets, down payment amount, and most recent payment activity.

 Get a cosigner – If you know anyone close to you who has good credit and is willing to back you up, consider asking them to cosign on the loan with you.
 If they do, they will be responsible for taking over your mortgage payments in the event that you default on your mortgage.

 Make an effort to fix your credit score – If your credit score is lagging, consider holding off on buying a home for now and take some time to improve your score.
 You can do this by taking any one of the following steps:

 - Make timely bill payments